TamerHamdan/dotfiles/README.md

 # 🛠️ Dotfiles

 Welcome to my dotfiles!
-I use this repo as a way to practice Git and document my journey while figuring out my ideal development environment.
+I use this repo as a way to practice Git and document my journey of figuring out my ideal development environment.
 Expect constant tweaks, experiments, and occasional breakage. 😅

 ## ⚡ What's in here ?
 - My Neovim config (Kickstart-based but evolving).